raphnet.net banner

 Sega master system

-However, due to the way USB works, the adapter is a little more complicated.
+However, due to the way USB works, the adapter is a little more complicated than the old parallel port versions.

 Note: The project on this page can also be used for NES and SNES controllers.
 Visit the SNES/NES gamepad (and mouse) to USB adapter project page.

-I built my adapter using an ATmega8 microcontroller from Atmel.
-This microcontroller does not support USB in hardware so I used the software-only usb driver from Objective Development.
+I first built my adapter using an ATmega8 microcontroller from Atmel, but the new Atmega8a also works perfectly without requiring any changes to the code or fuse settings.
+These microcontrollers do not have support for USB in hardware so I used the software-only usb driver from Objective Development.
 This driver allows an AVR microcontroller such as the ATmega8 to talk USB with minimal external components.
 As a result, the interface can be built cheaply and easily, thanks to the low component count.

 Depending on your skills, you may build the interface using breadboard and thru-hole components or the surface mount version, using the PCB artwork I provide.
 I also sell pre-assembled PCBs and pre-programmed Atmega8 (dip package only).